powerhousepro69/videoinfox/readme.md

 - Search Results: &nbsp; Find for recursive searching and Show All for recursive directory listing.

 - Directory Listings: &nbsp; Navigate Tree for current directory listing.

+- Directory To Playlist: &nbsp; Add all videos in the current directory to a new Playlist.

 - Played List: &nbsp; Play Clipboard, Last Download and Play Line all write to the Played List.